Seteco/Somorrostro/General-Info---charts.d.md

 ### X_check()

-The purpose of the BASH function `X_check()` is to check is the configuration of the script is working.
+The purpose of the BASH function `X_check()` is to check if the configuration of the script is working.
 It should also be used for detecting configuration when possible.

 For example, if your collector is about monitoring a local mysql database, the `X_check()` function may attempt to connect to a local mysql database to find out if it can read the values it needs.
 Keep in mind that configuration should override auto-detection.